CumulusNetworks/docs/content/cumulus-linux-42/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 ## ONIE Installation Options

-The Cumulus Linux image is a self-extracting executable file.
 You can run several installer command line options from ONIE to perform basic switch configuration automatically after installation completes and Cumulus Linux boots for the first time.
 These options enable you to:

 - Set a unique password for the *cumulus* user
 - Apply a Cumulus Linux license